NCEAS/eml/docs/eml-semantic-annotation-primer.md

 The graph examples ([Example 3 RDF graph](#rdf-eml-example-3), [Example 4 RDF graph](#rdf-eml-example-4)) make 'true' statements that are logically consistent:

 - att.4 contains measurements of the type plant cover percentage
-- adam.shepherd is a person
+- eric.seabloom is a person
-- adam.shepherd, member of BCO-DMO
+- eric.seabloom, member of University of Minnesota

 However, below is the kind of statement you would NOT want to make:
 ```